Policies and Procedures

 · Continue down Maple Street:

-o 2nd and 3rd Grade: Turn left into the side parking lot.
+o 1st Grade through 3rd Grade: Turn left into the side parking lot.
 Your student will be loaded from the gym doors.
-Continue straight through the parking lot and exit on Massena Street.
+Continue straight through the parking lot and exit RIGHT on Massena Street.